AppFair/appfair.github.io/index.md

 ## App Fair Catalog Requirements

 The "App Fair" catalog is the list of validated app releases, cross-referenced with the metadata for the `/App.git` forks: issues, discussions, support info, wikis, project web site, etc.
-The catalog is automatically re-generated after each successful `integrate-release` phase, and it is also periodically refreshed to re-validate the forks and ensure that only valid entries are included in the list of installable apps.
+The catalog is automatically re-generated after each successful `integrate-release` stage, and it is also periodically refreshed to re-validate the forks and ensure that only valid entries are included in the list of installable apps.

 ### Org Requirements